Mid-D-Man/mid-engine/docs/mid-net.md

 on its own) to actually exercise that path rather than just assert it works.

+**Custom transports:** `Connection<T: Transport>` is generic and `Transport` is a fully public, ordinarily-implementable trait — no sealed supertrait, nothing that requires being inside this crate.
+Proved this rather than just asserted it: wrote `examples/custom-transport-demo` as a genuinely separate crate depending only on `mid-net-transport` and `mid-net` (never touching mid-net's own source), implementing a `FlakyTransport` that simulates datagram loss while still honoring the reliable channel's real-delivery contract.
+Building that example is what actually surfaced a real gap: `Connection`'s `transport` field was private, so external code had no way to reach in and drive a loopback- style transport's pump/tick step.
+Fixed by adding `transport_mut()`/ `transport()` accessors to `Connection` — small, and only found by actually trying to write the third-party code rather than reasoning about the trait boundary in the abstract.

 ## Crate Structure

 Restructured this pass from one flat crate into subfolder crates —